katallaxie/fiber-mosaic/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![Taylor Swift](https://img.shields.io/badge/secured%20by-taylor%20swift-brightgreen.svg)](https://twitter.com/SwiftOnSecurity)

-Fragments middleware for [Fiber](https://github.com/gofiber/fiber) enables building microservices for the frontend.
+Moasic middleware for [Fiber](https://github.com/gofiber/fiber) enables building microservices for the frontend.

 A `<fragment>` symbolizes a part of a template that can be served by a singular microservice.
 Thus, making a fragment the contract between different services and teams within a large engineering organization.
 The middleware concurrently fetches those parts from the service and replaces it in the template.
 It supports `GET` and `POST` [HTTP methods](https://developer.mozilla.org/de/docs/Web/HTTP/Methods) to fetcht the content.
 Related resources like CSS or JavaScript are injected via the [HTTP `LINK` entity header field](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Link).
 A `<fragment>` can occure in the [`body` element](https://developer.mozilla.org/de/docs/Web/HTML/Element/body) or the [`header` element](https://developer.mozilla.org/de/docs/Web/HTML/Element/header).
 See [Example](#example) to learn more about using fragments.

 [Tailor](https://github.com/zalando/tailor) by Zalando is prior art for this middleware.
+[Fragements](https://github.com/github/fiber-fragments) by GitHub is prior art for this middleware created by @katallaxie.

 ## Fragement(s)